 In case of multiple rejections, foreign entrepreneurs probably must take time to visit banks for the second time, the third time.
 It can be a long run, depending on your case!

 Fortunately, alternatives to bank accounts through fintech platforms can meet applicants’ urgent needs since it is opened remotely.
 Furthermore, a streamlined due diligence process would enhance the process speed.
-Typically, the procedure for opening a business bank account with fintech options can be done in no more than 2 weeks.
+Typically, the procedure for opening a business bank account with fintech options can in no more than 2 weeks.

 Multi-currency accounts & Low deposit